-I was catching up with Chris Murman* and from nowhere he said something that’s stuck with me.
+I was catching up with Chris Murman* and out of nowhere he said something that’s stuck with me.
 He said this more kindly than I’m summing up here, but this is what I took away:

-Change fatigue is what someone says when they don’t want to do something.
+Change fatigue with Scrum is what someone says when they don’t want to do something.

 It caught me off guard, and the more I considered it, the more I agreed.
 Change fatigue isn’t real.
 It’s camouflage.
 But it’s also a gift, and we should be thankful for their generosity and get curious.
 Here are some questions to ask: